 Things You'll Need

 Water the polka dot plant often enough to keep the soil slightly moist.
 Decrease the frequency of watering if the leaves turn yellow and fall from the plant.
-Water more often if the leaves fall without turning yellow.
+Water more often if the leaves fall without turning yellow or it starts to wilt.

-Feed the houseplant every two weeks with the same type of fertilizer but dilute 1/4 teaspoon in 1 gallon of water and pour the solution over the soil.
+Feed an indoor plant every two weeks with the same type of fertilizer but dilute 1/4 teaspoon in 1 gallon of water and pour the solution over the soil.

 Use your fingers to pinch 1/2 inch from the growing tips periodically throughout the season.
 This encourages the polka dot plant to produce lateral stems, which makes the plant bushier.